-Each State and Territory has a Cystic Fibrosis organisation devoted to providing a range of support services (CF QLD provide the support and services for those in the Northern Territory).
+Each State and Territory has a CF organisation devoted to providing a range of support services (CF QLD provides the support and services for those in the Northern Territory).
 These include counselling, information workshops and seminars, case management, comprehensive home care services and professional development for allied health personnel, financial support to take part in physical activities.
 This remit also includes information on cystic fibrosis for key milestones in a person’s development.
 This covers newly diagnosed parents, childhood development, teenagers transitioning from a children’s hospital to an adult hospital and issues people face as an adult CF.

 Families affected by CF and health professionals are encouraged to access services available from each of the CF organisations.